catchupTJC/catchuptjc.github.io/_posts/2019-06-29-(SG)The Silent Dove in Distant Lands.md

 Take a look at a child.
 A child is completely helpless.
 There’re very few animals as helpless as the human being.
 He is totally dependent on his parents for everything.
 Of course this is the natural order God has ordained.
 Naturally, his parents is his everything.
 Very often children think their parents are superman.
 Young children often like to gather to compare.
 Compare what?
 Their parents.
 What their parents have.

 A long time ago, there were a few kids during YS comparing their parents’ car.
 They were very young kids.
 They were tapping and saying, “My car.”
 The speaker thought it was very funny “wah they nothing better to do”.
-The speaker went to the kids and said, “

-My car is very big one.
-Can sit 60 people one.
+The speaker went to the kids and said, “My car is very big too.
+Can sit 60 people!
 Sometimes Mercedes sometimes Volvo.
 Someone even drives me.

-The kids eyes were so wide and wahhh

-“I take a bus” LOL
+The kids eyes were so wide.
+He proceeded to say “I take a bus”!

 Young children like to compare parents.
 When they grow up they realise their parents aren’t that great.
 They start to say “my teacher said this”.
 When they’re older they say “my friend said this”.
 When they grow up in society, people tend to put their trust in people in power because they think these people can help them.